Installing Local Patches

 For Most Components:

-Use the tl-archive-install command for most standard components like admin, type, control, etc.
+Use the tl-archive-install command for most components like admin, type, control, etc.

 # Install the latest available version of 'admin'

-# Install the latest available version of 'curriculum'
+# Example: Install the latest version of the 'docs' curriculum

-After the installation finishes, verify the new version number.
+After the installation finishes, check the new version number.

 # For most components (e.g., admin)